 In 2016, the Association of College & Research Libraries (ACRL) approved a new document, which replaces the 2000 Information Literacy Competency Standards.
 This Framework for Information Literacy for Higher Education will provide approaches for how faculty can integrate information literacy into their courses.
 To learn more, read some excerpts from the Framework.

 Students (individuals or groups) can make an appointment with a librarian to help them develop their search strategies.
-The Library awards a Library Research Prize annually to one undergraduate student and one graduate student.
+The Library awards the Bonnie W. Oldham Library Research Prize annually to one undergraduate student and one graduate student.
 The purpose of this prize is to recognize excellence in research projects that show evidence of significant knowledge in the methods of research and the information gathering process, and use of library resources, tools and services.

 How is Information Literacy Being Assessed?